Riot Headline Book Riot’s 2025 Read Harder Challenge

 Ty the Dinosaur and the Substitute Teacher by Marcus Tallbergs, Jill C. Faulkner, and Klaudia Drabikowska (#OwnVoices)

-Ty the T-Rex has a bad day at school when his usual teacher is unexpectedly away and the substitute can’t seem to keep the class calm.
-Children on the spectrum can have difficulty adjusting to changes in their routine, and Ty is no exception.
+Ty the T-Rex has a bad day at school when his usual teacher is unexpectedly away, and the substitute can’t seem to keep the class calm.
+Children on the spectrum can have difficulty adjusting to changes in their routines, and Ty is no exception.
 After he gets into an argument with a classmate, he is sent to the principal’s office; there, the principal teaches Ty a helpful trick.
 Co-author Jill C. Faulkner was diagnosed with Asperger’s syndrome as a child, and according to an interview with her on The Mighty, the story is based on her own experiences as a child of being misunderstood by adults as violent, angry, and badly behaved.

 My Rainbow